 Inbound marketing has changed significantly for the digital marketing world.
 Traditional inbound marketing relied primarily on advertisements like TV commercials or spreads in newspapers and magazines.

 Unlike digital marketing, traditional marketing wasn’t interactive and had to present everything in a limited format.
-On the other hand, the internet gives brands innovative ways to pursue inbound marketing via social media, educational content creation, and search engine optimization or SEO.
+On the other hand, the internet gives brands innovative ways to pursue inbound marketing via social media, educational content creation using educational resources such as Studocu.com, and search engine optimization or SEO.

 What Is a Conversion Path?